 ABOUT GEORGE Q. CANNON AND HIS JOURNAL

 The vast majority of Cannon’s journal has never been publicly available before.
-The online publication of Cannon’s journal will eventually include roughly 2.5 million words and will open up new insight and understanding into the Mormon past.
-The journal, however, should not be seen just from the vantage point of Mormon history—it ranks as one of the most voluminous and valuable journals in American religious history.
+The digital publication of Cannon’s journal, which includes about 2.5 million words, opens new insight and understanding into the Mormon past.
+The journal, however, should not be seen just from the vantage point of Mormon history: it ranks as one of the most voluminous and valuable journals in American religious history.
 Cannon’s broad interests, extensive connections with people both within and outside of the Latter-day Saint faith, and cogent observations will also make his journal of particular interest to scholars and students of western U.S. history and U.S. political history.
-With journal entries covering the mundane to the miraculous, the interactions of his large family to the dynamics of Congress, and his private religious practices to his leadership in a variety of ecclesiastical settings, Cannon’s record deserves deep study.
+With entries covering the mundane to the miraculous, the interactions of his large family to the dynamics of Congress, and his private religious practices to his leadership in a variety of ecclesiastical settings, Cannon’s record deserves deep study.

 The half century covered in the journal allows readers to see wide-sweeping change not only in the church but also in politics, technology, travel, and other areas.
 For instance, the journal mentions arduous travel by team or horseback in the early period and ends at the turn of the century with rapid travel by rail.
 Topics found in the journal include Cannon’s many travels in the United States and Europe; his counsel to and relationships with his family, which consisted of six wives and forty-three children; his meetings with political leaders, including U.S. president Abraham Lincoln, congressmen, and senators promoting Utah statehood and battling anti-Mormon legislation; his participation in founding and leading schools and universities; his involvement with temple construction; his close relationships with church leaders and his counsel to church members; his financial dealings; his life in prison after being arrested for practicing plural marriage; and his deep faith and defense of the church to which he was determinedly devoted.